Narikkuni

 Narikkuni ([n̪ʌɾɪkkʊnɪ]) is a town in Kozhikode district in the state of Kerala, India.
-According to Census 2011 information the location code or village code of Narikkuni town is 627402.
-Narikkuni town is located in Kozhikode Tehsil of Kozhikode district in Kerala, India.
-It is situated 20 km away from Kozhikode, which is both the district and the sub-district headquarters of Narikkuni village.
+According to Census 2011 information, the location code or village code of Narikkuni town is 627402.
+The town falls under the Kozhikode Tehsil and is situated 20 km from Kozhikode.

-The total geographical area of the village is 1785 hectares.
+The total geographical area of the village is 1,785 hectares.
 Narikkuni has a total population of 24,290 and about 5,785 houses.
-Kozhikode is nearest town to Narikkuni which is approximately 20 km away.
+Kozhikode is the nearest town to Narikkuni, which is approximately 20 km away.

 Location and connectivity

 Narikkuni is located at a distance of about 20 km from Kozhikode, the district headquarters, and is well connected by road to the nearby towns.
-There are five main roads that span out from the Narikkuni city centre.
+There are five main roads that span out from the Narikkuni town centre.
 Kozhikode is accessible by two routes, via the Narikkuni-Padanilam road (which spans 5.1 km and joins NH 766 at Padanilam) and the Kumaraswami Raja road.
 Narikkuni-Koduvally road is a 6.6 km stretch of road that connects Narikkuni to NH 766 at Koduvally.
 Poonoor is about 10 km away and can be reached by the Narikkuni-Poonoor road.
-The fifth road, the 8.3 km long Narikkuni-Nanminda road, leads to Nanminda and beyond.
+The fifth road is the 8.3 km long Narikkuni-Nanminda road.
 The town has a bus stand-cum-shopping complex and acts as the origin to the bus services to all the main surrounding places.